This layered salad is sure to be the hit of your next potluck or Easter celebration. It’s also make-ahead and customizable to your taste.

-I have a Layered Spring Salad to serve alongside your ham for your Easter menu and or for your next family gathering, potluck, or barbecue!
+This Layered Spring Salad is ideal to serve alongside your ham for your Easter menu

 This of course is totally optional, like wearing your Easter bonnet to the sunrise service :)